 Here’s an archive of several of my essays on comics and such:

-Meskin The Obscure, and The Hall of Fame — In this piece I attempt to explain Mort Meskin’s crucial importance to the history of American comics.
+Meskin The Obscure, and The Hall of Fame — I attempt to explain Mort Meskin’s crucial importance to the history of American comics.
 I wrote it last year, when Meskin was nominated but not selected for inclusion in the Eisner Award Hall of Fame.
 This year I’m pleased to see that he has been inducted!

 More On Frazetta — In which I discuss Frazetta’s training.